Employment at Swallowtail School

 Current CPR, First Aid, and Food Handlers (within 30 days of hire)

-To apply, please send a letter of intent, resume, and three references to hiring@swallowtailschool.org
+To be considered, please send a letter of interest, resume, and three references to Hiring@SwallowtailSchool.org

 -